 Mission: depth and connection

-After an introduction to the discipline, the academy and the workshops in the propaedeutic year, students apply this basic knowledge in the second year to position themselves in the framework of more complex assignments.
+Having been introduced to their chosen field, the Academy and the workshops during the propaedeutic phase, students use this basic knowledge in the second year to adopt positions in assignments of greater complexity.
 The reality of the professional field and the specific areas of attention it comprises are examined in greater depth.
 At the same time, students are urged to start formulating a vision and a dream for their future as a designer.
-Students are expected to show more initiative and they are challenged to develop and employ their personal preferences.
+Students are expected to demonstrate a greater degree of initiative, and they are challenged to develop and use their own personal preferences.

-The knowledge & context domain of the second year consists of three main components:
+The domain-specific knowledge and context of the second year consists of three main components:

-- Art reflection: visiting exhibitions, museums, galleries, platforms of contemporary art, architecture and design projects in the city, art in public spaces and buildings.
+Through visits to exhibitions, museums, galleries, contemporary platforms for art, architecture and design, projects in the city, art in public spaces and buildings

-- Architectural theory: concepts and frameworks, contemporary current situation and context, anthropology and sociology (main theory course for students of Interior Architecture)
+Concepts and frameworks, contemporary and current situation and context, anthropology and sociology (main theory course for students of Interior Architecture)

-- Design theory: concepts and frameworks, contemporary current situation and context, anthropology and sociology (main theory course for students of Furniture Design)
+Concepts and frameworks, contemporary and current situation and context, anthropology and sociology (main theory course for students of Furniture Design)

 Mission: depth and connection